Management fee, Rollover fee, or Overnight fee

 Only swing traders and investors who hold leveraged positions overnight are charged.

-The overnight fee is usually pretty low and sits around 0.03% of the total position size.
+This payment is credited to your account balance, but it does not change your market risk and it should never be treated as free money.
 Since many leveraged ETFs are carried over to the next day and in most cases several weeks or months it is worth spending some time looking for a broker that charges a minimum overnight fee.

 Trading fee